prateekrastogi/videojs-landscape-fullscreen/README.md

 {
   fullscreen: {
     enterOnRotate: true,         // Enter fullscreen mode on rotating the device in landscape
+    exitOnRotate: true,         // Exit fullscreen mode on rotating the device in portrait
     alwaysInLandscapeMode: true, // Always enter fullscreen in landscape mode even when device is in portrait mode (works on chromium, firefox, and ie >= 11)
     iOS: true //Whether to use fake fullscreen on iOS (needed for displaying player controls instead of system controls) }